SRUM: Fine-Grained Self-Rewarding for Unified Multimodal Models: Analysis of Self-Rewarding

-In the~\Cref{fig:combined_ab_kl} Right, we analyze the effect of different constraint ratios on the experimental outcomes.
-Across both Bagel with CoT and without CoT configurations, the results consistently indicate that $\lambda_{c} = 0.5$ is the most effective choice.
-Consequently, we set this hyperparameter as fixed one in our subsequent experiments for more significant evaluation results.

 \textbf{Further Analysis}.
-For a more granular investigation, we leverage the same powerful MLLM like QwenVL-2.5-72B from our primary evaluation to conduct a deeper analysis of our method and the baseline.
+For a more granular investigation, we leverage the same powerful MLLM, QwenVL-2.5-72B, from our primary evaluation to conduct a deeper analysis of our method and the baseline.
 Specifically, we employ the MLLM to perform a step-by-step scoring of the inference process.
 The evaluation is divided into two metrics: (1) layout, which assesses the concordance of the overall structure and quality, and (2) detail, which measures the fidelity of the generated fine-grained details.
 Our ablation study, visualized in~\Cref{fig:score}, systematically isolates the effects of each component.
 We observe that the ``think'' mode primarily bolsters the initial layout generation by improving the high-level reasoning process.
 The global reward component of SRUM then further refines this layout during the early stages of inference.
-In contrast, a baseline using only this global reward (labeled 'sample reward') yields negligible improvements in detail fidelity.
+In contrast, a baseline using only this global reward (labeled ``sample reward'') yields negligible improvements in detail fidelity.
 This highlights a crucial finding: the fine-grained, local rewards are essential for the subsequent optimization of details, with their benefits becoming most apparent in the later inference steps.
 Collectively, these results demonstrate that our dual global-local reward mechanism provides a multi-stage optimization path: first establishing a coherent layout and then progressively refining the details.
-This synergistic approach allows SRUM to significantly outperform standard SFT on same self-generated data.
+This synergistic approach allows SRUM to significantly outperform standard SFT on the same self-generated data.